jacobemery/ansible_tutorial/Tutorial_Instructions.md

 * Other Ansible components to know:
   * 'Tasks' are the basic units of Ansible work, which include a 'module' and some other information like a name, tags, conditionals, and others.
   * 'Modules' are official or community-created actions available in Ansible, e.g. shell commands with separated-out and standardized parameters so they are easier to read, understand, and use.
   * 'Roles' are sequences of tasks which fulfill a specifc function (like configuring the firewall).
 Check out the [roles](roles) folder with [install_packages](roles/install_packages/tasks/main.yaml) inside it.
-Then look for the reference to it in the [main playbook](site.yaml).
+Then look for the reference to it in the [site.yaml playbook](site.yaml).
 See it?
   * 'Playbooks' are sequences of roles and tasks which accomplish a broader goal (e.g. configuring and deploying a web server).

 ### 6) Customize your soon-to-be website